algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Publishing GitHub-Hosted Algorithms

 When you're ready to create a new version of your algorithm, visit that algorithm's page and select the __Builds__ tab.
-Find the Git hash of the build you'd like to use, and then click __Publish__ on the right side of the row.
+Locate the build corresponding to specific commit SHA you wish to use, and then click __Publish__ on the right side of the row.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/builds_page.png" alt="Algorithm build page" class="screenshot img-sm">